rmaicle/cute.d/README.md

 # Selective Unit Testing

-Unit testing library for selective unit test execution of D programs.
-It allows per module and per unit test block execution.
+A library for selective unit test execution; allows per unit test block and per module execution.

 ## Rationale

-Unit testing in the D programming language executes all defined unit tests when the `-unittest` options is passed to the compiler.
+The default unit testing behaviour implemented in D compilers is to execute all unit tests.
-It is designed to ensure that all unit tests pass when unit testing.
+It is designed to ensure that all unit tests pass; it is all or nothing.

-The compiler does not have the option to selectively run unit tests.
-It is common during modifications, enhancements, refactorings, or reimplementations of portions of a code base to be able to test something in isolation before being concerend with integration.
-The bottom-up approach, I believe, is a missing capability of unit testing in D and this library is an attempt to provide that capability.
+Although it is possible to isolate a piece of code for testing, I feel that it is sometimes a bit of an extra work specially when in the middle of enhancements, refactorings or reimplementations of portions of code.

+This library allows a piece of code to be tested in-place without being concerned with non-related parts of the code base.